 About the Book

-Now in its 3rd edition (read the launch post), with over 30,000 copies sold in English and translated into 5 other languages, I must admit to a feeling of pride for being listed as an Amazon bestseller.
+Now in its 3rd edition (read the launch post), with over 70,000 copies sold and translated into 5 languages, I must admit to a feeling of pride for being listed as an Amazon bestseller.
 Reviews and feedback for Advanced Web Metrics with Google Analytics (ISBN: 978-1118168448) are both humbling and rewarding and I list a sample set of Amazon reviews for the 3rd edition:

 Fantastic book for academia and professionals, 8 April 2012

 By Nigel Bradley Bierman (University of Westminster, UK)